ejkim000/healthy-cooking-app/README.md

 ## Unsolved Problem
-- When remove ingredient, the nutrition value goes up
+- When remove ingredient, the nutrition value stays
 - Add calculation for the oz unit
 - Check the 'Branded' food nutritions in deatail